taraokelly/Theory-Of-Computation/CA/README.md

 ### Q.04

-The combinations function does all the hard work for us here.
+The combinations function does all of the hard work for us here.
 It returns all the possible combinations of a given list in the form of a list of subsets, including itself and an empty list.
 The empty list always comes first and the set of everything in the original list always comes last in the list of subsets - so these are easily removed from the loop that is building the final result.
-The loop acts as a filter only incluing the subsets with the sum of 0.
+The loop acts as a filter only including the subsets with the sum of 0.
 It ends on the last subset and doesn't add this last subset to the list being returned.

-**Answer**:
+**_Answer_**:

 ```racket
 (define (sublsum n)